Amechi101/concepteur-market-app/Project Specifications.md

 Lets the user change Name, Username, Email, Birthday, City, State, Profile Picture and Password

+- **Points**:

+The user will start with 0 points and through commenting & liking products and inviting friends on the platform they will be able to able to accumulate points and rise through the ranks(Influncer levels)

+- **Influence level**:

+This ranking system of how we define the levels of users based on an accumalating of points, that will determine what extra things they can do within the platform.

 Non-Critical user feature list
 ----------------------------
+**This information will be manily located on the homepage**
 - About Us
 - Terms
 - Privacy Policy